Alex Mooney: Attempts to overturn the 2020 presidential election result

 In December 2020, Mooney was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-Mooney supported Texas v.
-Pennsylvania, a failed attempt to overturn the 2020 United States presidential election.
 In the days leading up to the 2021 United States Electoral College vote count, he said he had not decided whether he would vote to certify, choosing to decide on the House Floor after listening to debate.
 Mooney did not support the objection to Arizona's electoral votes, which was sponsored by Senator Ted Cruz.
 Mooney was in the House Chamber listening to the certification debate when Trump supporters attacked the United States Capitol.
 He hid in the gallery with other members of Congress before being removed to a safe place.

 After the Capitol was secure and Congress returned to certify the results, Mooney supported the objection to certifying Pennsylvania's electoral votes, as sponsored by Senator Josh Hawley.
 Mooney claimed that Pennsylvania violated election laws, ignored its constitution and that the "legislature was subverted."
 In response to his decision, the Charleston Gazette-Mail editorial board charged him with "subverting democracy" and said that he and Representative Carol Miller were complicit in the Capitol attack by their unwavering support of Trump.

 On January 11, 2021, the Democrats introduced a resolution to call on Vice President Mike Pence to invoke the Twenty-fifth Amendment to the United States Constitution to remove Trump in response to the attack on the Capitol.
 When the resolution was presented, Mooney objected, saying that Congress "should not adopt a resolution of this magnitude without any debate on the floor of the U.S. House of Representatives.
 It is wrong to have sent members of Congress home and then try to adopt without any debate a precedent-setting resolution that could imperil our Republic."

+Fiscal Responsibility Act of 2023

+Mooney was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.